 Minimizes Serious Falls

-This indicates the percent of residents that suffered from a major fall.
-Falls resulting in serious injury are considered to be a barometer of nursing care at a nursing home.
-Falls which result in injury are routinely the result of poor nursing care.
+This is the percentage of residents that have had a major fall.
+Falls resulting in severe injuries are considered by many experts to be a barometer of the quality of nursing care .
+Falls are often caused by poor nursing care.

 Minimizes Urinary Tract Infections